The 20 Best Poland Syndrome Doctors in Italy

 Genoa, IT

-Aldamaria Puliti practices in Genoa, Italy.
+Aldamaria Puliti practices practicing medicine in Genoa, Italy.
 Puliti is rated as a Distinguished expert by MediFind in the treatment of Poland Syndrome.
-Their top areas of expertise are Poland Syndrome, Nail-Patella Syndrome, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Syndactyly, and Thrombectomy.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Poland Syndrome, Nail-Patella Syndrome, Syndactyly, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).

 Learn about our expert tiers